 If you feel your CV lacks workplace experience, now’s the time to consider some pro bono work.
 There are plenty of channels through which you can find relevant work experience; so, refine your search down to include only roles that maximise your professional value.
 There are fewer benefits to volunteering in a role that has no relevance to your chosen career.
 Once you’ve gained this experience, start shaping the work to fit in with the role-specific skills outlined in the job description.

 Jobs that have little professional relevance in your chosen career can still be useful for your CV.
 Employability skills are great indicators of professional attitude.
 Take the opportunity to highlight as many employability skills as you can in the roles that are less technically specific.

 When you think you’ve finished, it’s time to analyse.
 Read back on each piece of information and ask yourself, “what does this say about me?”
 Listing individual achievements is great but it hardly shouts “team-player”.
-If relevant, consider how you can turn your achievements to instead be seen as the qualities of a leader.
-Likewise, demonstrating competitiveness is something of a double-edged sword; too much competitiveness and you may come across as a touch aggressive; too little and you might be considered unambitious.
+If relevant, consider how you can shape your achievements to align with leadership qualities.
+Likewise, demonstrating competitiveness is something of a double-edged sword; too much competitiveness and you may come across as aggressive; too little and you might be considered unambitious.
 Take this analytical approach and go back over the whole CV again.
 Also, don’t forget to check spelling and punctuation; mistakes offer recruiters the easiest way to discard a CV – if you haven’t taken the time to carefully proof the CV, why should the recruiter read it?

 It’s always a good idea to get as many fresh pairs of eyes on your CV as possible.
 Send it to as many friends and members of your family as possible before submitting.
 And good luck!